IBM/container-service-getting-started-wt/Lab 6/README.md

   Instana discovered the host, a container running on that host, and a process running inside that container.
 Furthermore, Instana automatically determined that the process is a JVM and that a JBoss Wildfly application has been deployed.
 Each one of these discoveries is done thanks to an Instana sensor.
 Read more about Sensors.

   Select the JVM sensor by clicking on the word “JVM” in the discovery stack / elevator.
 Set the time window slider to be a minute (lower left-hand corner of the screen) and scroll down the JVM dashboard until you see the “Garbage Collection” tile.
 Notice the real time metric variation.
 Case in point: a lot goes on inside of a JVM (and any other application component for that matter) within a second.
 Imagine what you are missing if you are using a tool that averages metrics every minute.
-For more examples, see my colleague’s blog about Real-time monitoring.

-  Generating Load on our sample application
+# Generating Load on our sample application

   For as great as Instana auto-discovery and infrastructure monitoring is, we are just getting started.
 We now need to generate load on our sample application.
 You may choose to expose the wildfly replicate set via a service, which is a bit more complicated, but easily achieved.
 I opted for connecting to the running pod via ssh and generating the traffic on the pod itself.